Sooth1/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

- a function that copies a string.
+a function that reverses the content of an arrray of integers.